 Sam is a dental nurse at a rural village dental practice in Somerset.
 His commute to work from home takes 40mins by car and would take over 1h30 if using public transport.
 He has recently bought a new 'plug-in-hybrid' to replace and upgrade his old petrol car which was becoming too expensive to run.
-Sara Harford, Darshini Ramasubbu, Brett Duane, Frances Mortimer - Centre for Sustainable Healthcare (2018) The Centre for Sustainable Healthcare is registered in England & Wales as a company limited by guarantee No. 7450026 and as a charity No. 1143189.
-Registered address: 8 King Edward Street, Oxford, OX1 4HL 1b.
+Sustainable Dentistry: How-to Guide for Dental Practices 1b.
 Install electric vehicle charging points Modelled example continued:

 He joined the dental practice a year ago whilst the practice was having electric vehicle charging points installed.
 There are 2 charging points available in the front drive of the practice for use by staff and patients.
 They are very efficient and can charge a car up to 80% in 30 minutes.
 Sam can leave his car to charge during the day whilst he is at work, or even just during his lunch break.
 Being in a rural location, many patients also can only easily access the practice by car.
 Patients with electric vehicles are pleased they can charge their cars during their appointment and many are enquiring about the charging points.
 The practice reception provides information about electric vehicles and charging points, including leaflets and links from the supplying company and also from a local electric car dealership with whom the practice has liaised with which often have promotions.

-Implementation: Easy =

-High = £ Investment Cost: Low =

-Financial return on Investment (ROI): Low =

-High = 🚜

-Environmental benefit: Small =
+KEY:Implementation: Easy = $\bigcirc$ $\bigcirc$ $\bigcirc$ Less Easy = $\bigcirc$ Investment Cost: Low = $\bigcirc$ $\blacksquare$ $\bigcirc$ $\bigcirc$ Financial return on Investment (ROI): Low = $\bigcirc$ $\blacksquare$ $\bigcirc$ Environmental benefit: Small = $\bigcirc$ $\bigcirc$ $\bigcirc$ Large = $\bigcirc$ $\bigcirc$ $\bigcirc$ Liaise with car manufacturers and companies who provide electric vehicle charging point installation to receive more information about the feasibility of installation at your practice •If your practice does not have a car park, liaise with your local Council to install charging points on public car parks nearby •Display information regarding the benefits of electric vehicle use in the practice and where the nearest charging points are located •Encourage providers of services such as your dental laboratory to switch to using an electric vehicle